Flexible Differentiable Optimization via Model Transformations: Acknowledgments

 \section{Acknowledgments}

-The work of A. Sharma on \texttt{DiffOpt.jl} was funded by the Google Summer of Code program through NumFocus.
-M. Besançon was partially supported through the Research Campus Modal funded by the German Federal Ministry of Education and Research (fund numbers 05M14ZAM,05M20ZBM).
-J. Dias Garcia was supported in part by the Coordenação de Aperfeiçoamento de Pessoal de Nível Superior - Brasil (CAPES) - Finance Code 001.
-The authors would like to thank all contributors and users of the package for their feedback and improvements, and in particular Invenia Technical Computing for support, feedback on the API and documentation, and the integration with ChainRules.
-We also thank Guillaume Dalle for feedback and discussion on early versions of this manuscript.
+The work of A.~Sharma on \texttt{DiffOpt.jl} was funded by the Google Summer of Code program through NumFocus.
+M.~Besançon was partially supported through the Research Campus Modal funded by the German Federal Ministry of Education and Research (fund numbers 05M14ZAM,05M20ZBM).
+J.~Dias Garcia was supported in part by the Coordenação de Aperfeiçoamento de Pessoal de Nível Superior - Brasil (CAPES) - Finance Code 001.
+B.~Legat was supported by a BAEF Postdoctoral Fellowship and the NSF grant OAC-1835443.
+The authors would like to thank all contributors and users of the package for their feedback and improvements, and in particular, Frames Catherine White, Will Tebbutt, and Raphael Saavedra for support, feedback on the API and documentation, and the integration with ChainRules.
+We would also like to thank Andreas Varga for his help in solving the matrix equations~\eqref{eq:BXA}.
+We thank Guillaume Dalle for the discussion on an early version of this manuscript, and the anonymous reviewers for valuable feedback during the revision process.